sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - llm-based-methods/1500 - query-group.md

 In the Sensible Instruct editor, you can click the search icon to the right of the output of a query field to view its source text in the document.

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/location.png)

+In the SenseML editor, Sensible highlights source text in the document using a [blue box](doc:color).

 For an overview of how Sensible finds the source text in the document for the LLM's response, see the following steps: